HcashOrg/hcwiki/docs/getting-started/user-guides/using-hcgui.md

 ## Help

-The help tab contains various links to get help using hcgui.
-The "Issues" link will take you the to the hcgui Github page where problems with the hcgui software can be reported.
+The help tab contains various links to get help using hcGUI.
+The "Issues" link will take you the to the hcGUI Github page where problems with the hcGUI software can be reported.
 We would be grateful for your help!

 ![Help Tab](/img/decrediton/help.png)